 Our family influences the way we interact and communicate with others.
 Family Therapy is focused on each family member, both individually and as a group.
 Your specific treatment plan will depend on your family’s circumstance.

 For some people, what best describes their relationship with the world, themselves and others, is one of anxiety.
-Typically, such individuals have no idea what they are anxious about to describe their daily life as being enveloped in a state of global “free-floating” anxiety.
+Typically, such individuals have no idea what they are anxious about, and describe their daily life as being enveloped in a state of global “free-floating” anxiety.